isomerpages/moh-vaccinegov/pages/faq.md

 							<p>We strongly recommend that you receive the mRNA or Novavax/Nuvaxovid vaccines for your COVID-19 vaccinations in view of the lower efficacy of the Sinovac-CoronaVac vaccine.<br><br>
 								Should you choose to receive the Sinovac-CoronaVac vaccine instead, you may do so at selected participating Public Health Preparedness Clinics (PHPCs) offering the vaccine.
 Please call the clinic beforehand to make an appointment.
 Please visit <a href="https://gowhere.gov.sg/vaccine"> https://gowhere.gov.sg/vaccine</a> for a list of the PHPCs offering the vaccine.<br><br>
 								You should receive four doses of the Sinovac-CoronaVac vaccine to achieve minimum protection.<br><br>
 If you are medically ineligible for the mRNA and Novavax/Nuvaxovid vaccines, and were previously invited to receive the Sinovac-CoronaVac vaccine under a special public health programme, please follow the instructions in your SMS invitation to continue with the regime.<br><br>
+								For now, Sinovac-CoronaVac continues to be included under the National Vaccination Programme (NVP)*.
+Pfizer-BioNTech and Moderna have successfully obtained full registration.
+However, if there is no application for Sinovac-CoronaVac to be fully registered, NVP will lapse for Sinovac-CoronaVac, by 30 September 2024.
+Nevertheless, Sinovac-CoronaVac will continue to be available at private clinics which have applied to use it under the Special Access Route (SAR).<br><br>
+								Under the National Vaccination Programme, vaccination is free for all Singaporean Citizens, Permanent Residents, Long Term Pass holders and certain Short Term Pass holders.<br><br>
 	</p>
 							</div>
 					</div>